 For me, the charm of this city is in its reddish-colored town.
 Full of slopes and roofs that almost touch each other.
 I can’t recommend you enough for this visit to go in comfortable shoes.

 Albarracín is on the list of the most beautiful towns in Spain.
-Undoubtedly, an essential for all lovers of charming villages.
+Undoubtedly, is essential for all lovers of charming villages.

 What to See in Albarracín in 1 day